-As suggested by the IPEDS Technical Review Panel, the figures in this report provide selected indicators for your institution and a comparison group of institutions.
-The figures are based on data collected during the 2016-17 IPEDS collection cycle and are the most recent data available.
-This report provides a list of pre-selected comparison group institutions and the criteria used for their selection.
-Additional information about these indicators and the preselected comparison group are provided in the Methodological Notes at the end of the report.
+The figures in this report provide a selection of indicators for your institution to compare with a group of similar institutions.
+The figures draw from the data collected during the 2017-18 IPEDS collection cycle and are the most recent data available.
+The inside cover of this report lists the pre-selected comparison group of institutions and the criteria used for their selection.
+The Methodological Notes at the end of the report describe additional information about these indicators and the pre-selected comparison group.